Woman to Woman (Keyshia Cole album): Singles

 Lil Wayne appears on the lead single "Enough of No Love" with a guest rap verse.

 The lead single from Woman to Woman, "Enough of No Love", which features Lil Wayne, was released for streaming and digital download on July 3, 2012, the day after its radio premiere.
 It received positive commentary from music critics; reviewers complimented Cole's vocals and the song's catchy chorus.
 Debuting at number 94 on the US Billboard Hot 100, it went on to peak at number 84, as well as peaking at number seven on the Hot R&B/Hip-Hop Songs; it remained on the latter for 20 weeks.
 An accompanying music video, directed by Benny Boom, was released on August 1, 2012.
-It depicts Cole in a state of emotional distress as she sings the song while sitting in a padded cell and Lil Wayne rapping his verse sat atop a piano.
+It depicts Cole in a state of emotional distress as she sings in a padded cell, while Lil Wayne raps his verse perched atop a piano.

-"Trust and Believe" was released as the album's second single on October 2, 2012.
+"Trust and Believe" was released as the second single on October 22.
 The song peaked at number two on the US Bubbling Under Hot 100 and number 32 on the Hot R&B/Hip-Hop Songs; it remained on the latter for 18 weeks.
 Additionally, the song peaked at number 74 on the Hot 100 Airplay chart and number 15 on the R&B/Hip-Hop Airplay chart.
-Its music video, directed by Benny Boom, was released on November 8, 2012, and features Cole playing the role of a woman who finds out that her lover and her best friend are having an affair.
+Its music video, directed by Benny Boom, was released on November 8, featuring Cole playing the role of a woman who finds out that her lover and her best friend are having an affair.

 "I Choose You" was serviced to US urban contemporary stations on August 23, 2013, as the third single of Woman to Woman.
 The song peaked at number 18 on the US Adult R&B Songs chart and remained on the chart for 18 weeks.
 Its black-and-white music video, directed by Ethan Lader, displays a story of Cole being in love with two men and struggling to choose the one whom she ultimately wants to be with.
 The music video premiered through BET's 106 & Park on October 2, 2013.